White Noise vs Green Noise for Sleep and Focus

 White noise is well-known for boosting sleep quality and sharpening concentration.
 Below are some white noise benefits:

-It may also improve sleep quality.
-White noise helps you fall asleep faster by minimizing disturbances caused by unexpected sounds that could jolt you awake.
-Plus, it can decrease the frequency of nighttime awakenings.
+White noise's consistent sound drowns out noises disturbing your sleep.
+For example, vehicles passing by, construction work, or the hum of home devices.
+It helps you fall asleep faster by minimizing disturbances caused by jarring sounds that jolt you awake.
+It also decreases the frequency of nighttime awakenings.

 What Are the Benefits of Green Noise?

-The connection between green noise and natural surroundings can soothe and calm, which may help decrease stress and anxiety levels.
-While research on green noise and sleep is limited, it has the potential to ease stress and anxiety.
 Sleep Foundation says, “Green noise might also be beneficial for people who have racing thoughts and anxiety at night.
 The sounds in green noise might give them something to focus on in place of unwanted thoughts.(3)”

 Additionally, according to Aura, green noise “is commonly used in spas, wellness centers, and therapeutic environments to create a calming atmosphere for relaxation and meditation.
 Green noise has also found its place in the world of productivity, helping individuals stay focused and concentrate on their tasks.(4)”